List of countries by steel production

-This article summarizes the world steel production by country.

-In 2020, total world crude steel production was 1877.5 million tonnes (Mt).
-The biggest steel producing country is currently China, which accounted for 57% of world steel production in 2020.
-In 2020, China became the first country to produce over one billion tons of steel.
+In 2023, total world crude steel production was nearly 1.9 billion tons (Gt).
+The biggest steel producing country is currently China, which accounted for 54% of world steel production in 2023.
+In 2020, despite the COVID-19 pandemic, China became the first country to produce over one billion tons of steel.
 In 2008, 2009, 2015 and 2016 output fell in the majority of steel-producing countries as a result of the global recession.
 In 2010 and 2017, it started to rise again.
 Crude steel production contracted in all regions in 2019 except in Asia and the Middle East.

-List of countries by steel production
+India is the 2nd leading producer of iron and steel industries.

+Steel production

+2015–2025

+This is a list of countries by steel production from 2015 to 2025, based on data provided by the World Steel Association.
+All countries with annual production of crude steel at least 1 million metric tons.

+1980–2015

-This is a list of countries by steel production in 1967, 1980, 1990, 2000 and from 2007 to 2021, based on data provided by the World Steel Association.
+This is a list of countries by steel production from 1980 to 2015, based on data provided by the World Steel Association.
 All countries with annual production of crude steel at least 2 million metric tons.